How To Test The Camshaft Position Sensor (1992-1995 5.2L, 5.9L V8 Dodge Ram Pickup)

 Making Sure The CMP Sensor Has 8 Volts.
 How To Test The Camshaft Position Sensor (1992, 1993, 1994, 1995 5.2L, 5.9L Dodge Ram Pickup)

-The wire that feeds the camshaft position sensor with 8 Volts is the orange (ORG) wire labeled with the number 1 in the photo above.
+The CMP receives 8 Volts from the fuel injection computer and are delivered to it by the orange (ORG) wire.
+I've labeled it with the number 1 in the photo above.

 Can can verify the presence of these 8 Volts by doing a simple multimeter voltage test.